corbado/example-passkeys-python-flask/README.md

 log in successfully via the Corbado service on the login page, they are redirected to the home page where they can log out and view protected content.

+Please see the [full blog post](https://www.corbado.com/blog/passkeys-python-flask) to understand the detailed steps needed to integrate passkeys into Flask apps.

 ## Tools and Technologies Used

 - **Flask**: A lightweight WSGI web application framework in Python, used to build the backend of the application.